Nonijay/Nonijay/README.md

 - 👋 Hi, I’m @Nonijay
-- 👀 I’m interested in ...webdev
+- 👀 I’m interested in ...Frontend Development
-- 🌱 I’m currently learning ...html,css and JS
+- 🌱 I’m currently learning ...html,css and JS, React,Tailwind and so much more.
-- 💞️ I’m looking to collaborate on ...CSS and JS
+- 💞️ I’m looking to collaborate and open to ideas.
 - 📫 How to reach me ...Here on Github and email, inbox to know more.

 <!---